The AACAP Rieger Psychodynamic Psychotherapy Award

 - Include a focused literature review of pertinent, current child and adolescent psychiatric writings.

-- Please send an electronic copy of your paper to the attention of Jeffrey Strawn, M.D. and Sergio Delgado, M.D., Co-Chairs, Psychotherapy Committee, c/o the AACAP Clinical Practice Department to email@example.com.
+- Please send an electronic copy of your paper to the attention of Jeffrey Strawn, MD and Michael Shapiro, MD, Co-Chairs, Psychotherapy Committee, c/o the AACAP Clinical Practice Department to email@example.com.

 Do You Have Questions?